An efficient semi-supervised quality control system trained using physics-based MRI-artefact generators and adversarial training: Methods

 Signal in k-space represents spatial frequencies in the x and y directions rather than an intensity value describing a pixel value as in the imaging domain.
 In particular, each point ($k_x$,$k_y$) in k-space does not correspond to a single pixel (x,y) in the counterpart imaging domain, instead, they contain spatial frequency and phase information about every pixel in the reconstructed image.
 To reconstruct the MRI scan an inverse Fourier Transform is used to convert the k-space samples to the actual imaging intensities.

-We note that, in contrast to the imaging domain, correlations (a characteristic often exploited by CNNs) between consecutive points in k-space are less common.
-Therefore standard CNNs are not ideal to be used in the k-space.
+We note that, in contrast to the imaging domain, correlations between consecutive points in k-space are less common, which is a characteristic often exploited by CNNs.
+Therefore, standard CNNs may not be ideal for use in k-space.
 Instead, to process such domain information we propose a set of statistical features.
 These features are identified as $\zeta(.)$ and are as follows: mean, standard deviation, skewness, kurtosis, interquartile range, entropy, coefficient of variation, k-statistic and an unbiased estimator of the variance of the k-statistic.
 We compute $\zeta(.)$ from four samples distributions obtained from different areas of k-space: i) the centre of k-space containing low spatial frequency information ($H_L$), ii) the peripheral area of k-space containing high-frequency information ($H_H$), iii) the entire k-space ($H_T$), and iv) an area obtained by integrating k-space samples within an annulus of signal between circles starting from the centre ($H_C$).
 In Fig.~\ref{fig:k-space-features} we show how each of these k-space areas is selected.
-In total our k-space features consist of a vector $\psi(.)$ of 9 $\times$ 4 = 36 features formally defined as
+In total our k-space features consist of a vector $\psi(.)$ of 9 $\times$ 4 = 36 features formally defined as: